appcypher/awesome-mcp-servers/README.md

 > Integration with AI and machine learning services.

 - <img src="https://cdn.simpleicons.org/openai/00A67E" height="14"/> [OpenAI](https://github.com/pierrebrunelle/mcp-server-openai) - Query OpenAI models directly from Claude using MCP protocol
+- [Any Chat Completions API](https://github.com/pyroprompts/any-chat-completions-mcp) - Chat with any other OpenAI SDK Compatible Chat Completions API, like Perplexity, Groq, xAI and more

 <br />